netzjahre/rnavat/README.md

 # rnavat
-# rnav waypoints austria, do not use for real navigation
+# RNAV waypoints Austria, do not use for real navigation or real flight plans !!!
 Download the files rnavat.js and routes.js
 Edit the file rnavat.js and replace in line 3 the text js.src = "https://your_https_path/routes.js";